-IRR17 (12) - Dose limitation
+IRR17 (12) - Dose limitation (dose limits)

-Dose limits are ‘legal limits’ and to exceed them is to commit an offence.
+Dose limits (dose limitation) are ‘legal limits’ and to exceed them is to commit an offence.
 However, they should only be seen as representing an upper boundary and not values that can be reasonably expected to be reached.
 One can be in breach of IRR17 where these levels have not been exceeded, if it is shown that the employer did not adopt ALARP (as low as is reasonably practicable) and comply with IRR 17 (9) - Restriction of Exposure.
 Dose limits are specified in Schedule 3 of IRR17 – and are summarised in the table below.

 IRR 17 - Dose Limits - Regulation 12